lati-tibabu/benote/README.md

 ## Contributing

 We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests to help improve the Student Productivity Hub.
+Please feel free to submit issues, feature requests, or pull requests to help improve the Benote.

 ## License

 This project is licensed under the MIT License.

-**Notes**: The Student Productivity Hub integrates multiple productivity systems into a cohesive platform, with particular emphasis on AI-enhanced learning and collaborative study environments.
+**Notes**: The Benote integrates multiple productivity systems into a cohesive platform, with particular emphasis on AI-enhanced learning and collaborative study environments.
 The modular architecture supports both individual productivity workflows and team-based academic projects.